ArduPilot/ardupilot_wiki/common/source/docs/common-imutempcal.rst

 autopilots pre-calibrated from the factory which is a great convenience for users.

-To save parameters persistently you should perform a temperature calibration as described above then as a final step send a "flash bootloader" mavlink command to the autopilot.
+To save parameters persistently, you should set the desired bits in :ref:`INS_TCAL_OPTIONS <INS_TCAL_OPTIONS>` to indicate persistence of Temperature Calibration and Accel Calibrations.
+As a final step send a "flash bootloader" mavlink command to the autopilot.
 This will re-flash the bootloader with calibration parameters embedded in the final part of the bootloader sector in flash.
 You can inspect these parameters using the @SYS/persistent.parm sysfs file using a mavftp